-Upstate NY Heat Advisory: 7 Tips for 2025 Heat Wave Safety
+Upstate NY Heat Wave Advisory: 7 Tips for 2025 Heat Wave Safety

 The Upstate NY Heat Wave Advisory is in full effect, with scorching temperatures and high humidity sweeping across the region.
 The National Weather Service (NWS) has issued warnings for cities like Albany, Syracuse, Rochester, and Buffalo, urging residents to take immediate precautions.
 This heat wave, part of a broader Northeast temperature surge, brings serious health risks.
 Here’s everything you need to know to stay safe during the Upstate NY Heat Advisory.